 The Retro-transfer Implementation Work Group (RTIWG) made recommendations that support timely and efficient retro-transfers which in turn allow for timely admissions and transfers of high risk women and neonates.
 This report introduces standardized communication, education and documentation tools that will streamline the system.
 Recommended tools include the new Provincial Maternal Transport Record and Provincial Neonatal Retro-transfer Record.
 These forms and resources are designed to support teams as they implement a process to facilitate neonatal retro-transfers in a consistent and timely manner, to educate and communicate with providers, patients and families, and to ensure that aspects of care are not delayed or missed because of a transfer to another centre.
 Work Group Terms of Reference (PDF) Work Group Membership (PDF)

-As part of the Safer Birth initiative, the Provincial Council for Maternal and Child Health (PCMCH) is developing best practice recommendations for the safe administration of oxytocin used in augmentation and/or induction.
+As part of the Safer Birth initiative, the Provincial Council for Maternal and Child Health (PCMCH) has developed best practice recommendations for the safe administration of oxytocin used in augmentation and/or induction.
 As oxytocin is a high alert medication, there is heightened risk of causing significant patient harm when used in error.
 The overall goal of this work will be to reduce adverse outcomes associated with the misuse of oxytocin by reducing variation in care and reinforce safe drug administration principles.
-To support implementation of these best practices, various tools will be created such as a standardized order set and safety checklist.
-About this Project This work will focus on identifying best practice recommendations that can be applied to low risk pregnant patients who are eligible for oxytocin as a form of augmentation or induction.
+To support implementation of these best practices, various tools have been created such as a standardized order set and safety checklist.
+About this Project This work focuses on identifying best practice recommendations that can be applied to low risk pregnant patients who are eligible for oxytocin for augmentation or induction of labour.
 This report will not address the use of oxytocin for the use of contraction stress test or oxytocin challenge test; risks and benefits associated with other medications or methods of cervical ripening and induction of labour (prostaglandin, dinoprostone, mechanical cervical ripening); administration of oxytocin for postpartum hemorrhage prophylaxis; and oxytocin regimen for intrauterine fetal demise.
-The following groups will benefit from this work: Pregnant people and their families: Gain access to reliable information on oxytocin through shared decision making, and receive quality care when being […]
+The following groups will benefit from this work: Pregnant people and their families: Gain access to reliable information on oxytocin through shared decision making, and receive quality care when being administered this […]